Sergo2020/DIF_pytorch_official/readme.md

 #### Testing the Model

 We included extracted fingerprints of LTIMs and GAN models described in the paper.
 In both cases models were trained with 1024 samples.
-Due to file size constrains, we provide:

-- An external [**link**](https://drive.google.com/drive/folders/1lo2-VRR8q3Elazt9P-AF1GDVypo0cpTl?usp=sharing) to test
-  data archive, <u>which resides on anonymous google account</u>.
-- 20 samples of images per each model in /data folder
+In addition, we provide 20 samples of images per each model in /data folder

 To reproduce the results per model run eval_dif.py and specify fingerprint directory and data directory.
 Example for Dall$\cdot$E-2 model: